fletchjp/MERG-Arduino-Software/README.md

  I have decided to hold some codes in branches of this repository, rather than having a lot of other repositories at this stage.

+ NOTE: when working with branches I usually have the files visible in VSCODE and also in the Windows Explorer.
+It is important to close both these things before changing branch as the views will be outofdate and editing them would be an error.

  ### cbus_codes

  This is the first of the branches.
 It will have some CBUS modules, some related to the non CBUS codes in this main branch.